LispCookbook/cl-cookbook/error_handling.md

 higher level code would handle it and display it to the user.
 See the resources below for more.

+### Conditions hierarchy

+The class precedence list of `simple-error` is `simple-error, simple-condition, error, serious-condition, condition, t`.

+The class precedence list of `simple-warning` is  `simple-warning, simple-condition, warning, condition, t`.

 ### Custom error messages (:report)